About The Motley Fool

 - Find out more about Hidden Winners

-Pro is our premium investment service, and it uses a real-money portfolio that aims to provide superior investment ideas (it was previously called Champion Shares PRO).
+Pro is our premium investment service, and it uses a real-money portfolio that aims to provide superior investment ideas.
 Headed by portfolio manager Nathan Parmelee, we look to identify great companies that are trading at prices that could offer superior long-term value.
 Pro invests in a wide range of UK companies, from small caps to blue chips, and also in some shares listed overseas.

 - Find out more about Pro